Latch/openkit/documentation/user_kit.md

 	* `firstName`: First name of the user.
 	* `lastName`: Last name of the user.
 	* `userUuid`: Unique identifier of the user.
+	* `accesses`: List of doors the user has access to.

 	In case of an error, the API will return the following error responses: